likelet/VSOLassoBag/docs/contents/installation.rst

 However, it must be pointed out that in practise, such performance is very **unlikely** to be achieved.

+If set **do.plot** == TRUE, a PDF file named "ObservedFreqCurve" will be generated for result visualisation.

 The line plot below shows the observed frequency curve (black) of variables with observed frequency >=1, and the change of difference (red) and threshold (dash blue), and the elbow points (dash vertical blue).